marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

   file_extension="png", data=image_bytes)
 ```

 Nice, and we got a description for the created file that we are going to use later.
-(I uploaded quite a few of these per report, to be honest.
+(I upload quite a few of these per report generation, to be honest.
 Be sure to hold on to each created file description)

 ## Make image accessible without credentials

-While were fiddling around with the images, let's set the permission to `anyoneWithTheLink`.
-This is needed since Google Slides needs to be able to access the files over the internet, without credentials, in order to insert them in the report.
+While we're fiddling around with the images, let's set the permission to `anyoneWithTheLink`.
+This is needed since Google Slides needs to be able to access the files over the internet, without credentials, to insert them in the report.

 Yes - that is surprising.
 And a bit stupid.
 And [there's an open issue for Google to fix this](https://issuetracker.google.com/issues/148814758).
 That's what we have - let's roll with it.

-But I really don't like having the access that wide-open, so we are going to create a way for us remove that permission after we have inserted the image in the presentation.
+But I don't like having access that wide open, so we are going to create a way for us to remove that permission after we have inserted the image in the presentation.
 Two methods are needed:

 ```python
 def make_public(self, file_id: str) -> PermissionDescription: